 What They Pay

-The pay rate works out a bit differently between your official kid’s course lessons and those that are freetalk.
-OKC lessons are 25-minutes long, and start out paying $7 per class.
+The pay rate works out a bit differently between your official kid’s course lessons and those that are free talk.
+OKC lessons are 25 minutes long and start out paying $7 per class.
 You’ll also be able to rack up some bonuses, but that’s your base pay.
-After you’ve taught so many and get positive ratings, you’ll move up a level and your pay will increase.
+After you’ve taught so many and gotten positive ratings, you’ll move up a level and your pay will increase.
 For free talk lessons, you can set your own rate between 1-5 yuan/minute, which works out to be $0.14-$0.70/minute, and PalFish will take a cut of 20%.
-The money you make from OKC is all yours to keep, and you’ll be able to track your earnings in real-time by keeping an eye on your wallet in your account dashboard.
+The money you make from OKC is all yours to keep, and you’ll be able to track your earnings in real time by keeping an eye on your wallet in your account dashboard.
 Keep in mind that the lower you set your rates, the more bookings you’ll get.
 Especially when you’re first starting out.

 Preparing for Your First Lesson

 Once you’ve opened up your schedule, make sure to keep an eye on the platform, as it’s pretty easy to miss notifications about bookings.
 Try to check your app at least a few times per day, and more if you’re looking for last-minute scheduling.
 Once you see that a student’s booked a lesson with you, you’ll be able to enter the classroom way ahead of time to take a look around and familiarize yourself with the slides and functions.
 You can also find a ton of helpful YouTube videos, many of which are specific to each level of trial.
 For instance, if you see that you’re teaching a level 2 trial (Hello Monkey!) you can search for something along the lines of, “teaching PalFish level 2 trial” and you’ll find videos of other teachers going through the entire class, so you can model yourself off of them if you’re feeling nervous.